Hummingbot Foundation Governance¶

 - The community has 7 days to discuss, review, and vote on the PRP;

-- If at least 1% of total HBOT tokens have voted (either directly or via delegation) and at least 50% of votes approve, the Foundation labels the Github pull request as “approved”;
+- If at least 1% of the total circulating supply of HBOT tokens have voted (either directly or via delegation) and at least 50% of votes approve, the Foundation labels the Github pull request as “approved”;

 - The Foundation performs a final review and merges the pull request into the development branch; and